Social media warning: ‘pump and dump’ campaigns

 Insurance | 9 Nov 2021

-Companies that are engaged in placing or renewing their Directors and Officers liability insurance cover will be very aware that the insurance market continues to be in a ‘hard’ cycle, where restricted cover and higher premiums create coverage issues and costs pressures.
+Companies that are engaged in placing or renewing their Directors and Officers liability insurance cover will be very aware that the insurance market continues to be in a ‘hard’ cycle.
+We outline the main questions directors and their companies should consider.